dbmdz/deep-eos/README.md

 # Contact (Bugs, Feedback, Contribution and more)

-For questions about *deep-eos*, contact the current maintainer:
+For questions about *deep-eos*, please create a new issue [here](https://github.com/dbmdz/deep-eos/issues/new).
-Stefan Schweter <stefan@schweter.it>.
 If you want to contribute to the project please refer to the [Contributing](CONTRIBUTING.md) guide!

 # License